-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy of the Dominican Republic for the most up-to-date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest Consulate of the Dominican Republic for the most up-to-date information.

-If you are travelling to the United States of America (USA), or if you are transiting in Honolulu or other USA points of entry, you are required to meet USA entry/transit requirements.
-Make sure you check with your nearest US Embassy or Consulate your visa requirements well in advance of your travel.
+If you are travelling to the United States of America , or if you are transiting Honolulu or another US point of entry, you are required to meet US entry/transit requirements.
+Make sure you check your visa requirements with the nearest US Embassy or Consulate well in advance of travel.
 You should also read our travel advice for the United States of America.

 Safety and security